solid/solidproject.org/pages/home.md

               <a href="{{site.baseurl}}/TR/protocol">specification</a>
               that lets people store their data securely in decentralized data stores called <b>Pods</b>.
 Pods are like secure personal web servers for data.
-When data is stored in someone's pod, they control which people and applications can access it.
+When data is stored in someone's Pod, they control which people and applications can access it.
             </p>